wasiushisir/cricket-coaching/README.md

 - i create login and signup section by firebase react hook
 - in all service section i create checkout button where this button is protected route
 - in checking section every individual user can booking their service
-- framework(react,react-router,react firebase hooks)
+- libraries(react,react-router,react firebase hooks)

-This project was bootstrapped with
+This project was bootstrapped with https://cricket-academy-41c29.web.app/

 ## Available Scripts